 Here are some important tips to help improve your Etsy SEO to better optimize your Etsy search and increase sales:

 On Etsy, you only have one option: craft hard or go home.
-This means investing in the best graphics or photography when creating your listing.
+This means investing in the best graphics or cheap wedding photography in Melbourne when creating your listing.

 The shop’s photography accounts for a large part of your success on this eCommerce platform.
 You must optimize your images to best appeal to customers.